-Houston Sinus Surgery at the Yeung Institute is dedicated to helping our patients breathe deeply and live fully – free from sinusitis symptoms and nasal obstruction.
+Houston Sinus Surgery is dedicated to helping our patients breathe deeply and live fully – free from sinusitis symptoms and nasal obstruction.
 If you have undergone an unsuccessful sinus surgery and want to learn more about RESS or your alternative treatment options, schedule an appointment today.
 Houston-based ENT doctor and top revision sinus surgeon, Cecil Yeung, M.D., has more than 20 years of experience in diagnosing and treating the underlying causes of chronic sinusitis for long-lasting relief.
-Dr. Yeung is known for his meticulous surgical techniques, precision and high success rate.
+Dr. Yeung is known for his meticulous surgical techniques, precision, and high success rate.

 What is a sinus surgery revision?